 Do people know what to do?

 How do you facilitate employee motivation?
-How committed are your employees towards organizational success?
-Are your people motivated towards intrinsic or extrinsic outcomes?
-The focus on purpose, autonomy, mastery, and impact versus image, statue, money is important to understand.
+How committed are your employees to organizational success?
+Are your people motivated toward intrinsic or extrinsic outcomes?
+The focus on purpose, autonomy, mastery, and impact versus image, statue, and money is important to understand.
 Daniel Pink does a great job of diving into this topic in Drive (2009).
 You’ll see how the other pillars interplay with motivation.
 Purpose and impact with alignment; autonomy and mastery with capability.
 Motivation then, is both a pillar of engagement and an outcome.

 HR and Risk Teams have many things in common, they just see objectives through different lenses.
 You’re encouraged to start (and/or continue) the dialogue and focus on the commonalities versus the differences.
 A series of cross-functional conversations, with the right amount of frequency, will facilitate success.
 Start with this:

 You can’t force an employee to be engaged, but you can create all the conditions for them to do so.
 Engaged employees show up.
-They speak-up about risks.
+They speak up about risks.
 They are proactive about prevention.
 And the best part about facilitating engagement?
 We can accelerate the focus on positive outcomes versus negative risk and allow employees to do great work.
-Everyone from employees and leadership, to customers and shareholders, will thank you.
+Everyone from employees and leadership to customers and shareholders, will thank you.